tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 #### *b) Ocean*:

 - The ocean model ROMS is a hydrostatic model.
 It cannot resolve the fine structures.
 Hydrostatic models only consider pressure changes with depth and what it means from a practical standpoint is that if the horizontal scales in the model are much larger than the vertical scales, one does not have to resolve the non-hydrostatic flow.
-So a hydrostatic model would not resolve solve scale features in the horizontal direction which is okay for coastal engineering applications.
+So a hydrostatic model would not resolve solve small scale features in the horizontal direction which is okay for coastal engineering applications.
 Take a look at the difference of a classical problem of lock exchange (Similar to the classical shock tube problem in aerospace).
 Two different density fluids are mixed.
-The hydrostatic model is showing a front but non-hydrostatic model also captures the vortex features (horizontal features).
+The hydrostatic model is showing a front but non-hydrostatic model also captures the vortex-type features (horizontal features).
 This image is from the volume of oceanography published by Fringer et al. 2006.
 It shows the comparison of hydrostatic vs non hydrostatic model results.
 Normally one would _not_ need to resolve for the *billow* type features for coastal science applications.

 ![hydrostatic_vs_nonhydrostatic model](https://user-images.githubusercontent.com/10886837/44286198-38391980-a236-11e8-8248-0ff4d0875465.png)